Diary of Frederick William Gadsby Annand, 1918 - Part 3

 SUNDAY 31st.

-Attended Church Parade C & D Coys.
+attended Church Parade C & D Coys.

-Got more orders.
+Got move orders.
 Showery day.

 MONDAY 1st.